"Making a Better Writer, Not Just Better Writing"

 Line editing trims down unnecessary words and fixes issues like repetitive sentence structures, weak verbs, and ambiguity.
 It addresses voice and style and considers word choice, emphasis, rhythm, and general execution of the prose.

 When you purchase a line edit, you can expect to have your writing returned to you with edits inserted through the body, using the Comments and Track Changes features in Word.
-These notes will point out and explain specific issues and usually provide an rewritten example that solves or mitigates the problem.
+These notes will point out and explain specific issues and usually provide a rewritten example that solves or mitigates the problem.
 At the end of the piece, an editorial letter will summarize the main issues and tendencies to watch out for in your writing.

 Copy Editing ($.03 per word)

-This is the final rounds of edits a piece of writing should go through.
+This is the final round of edits a piece of writing should go through.
 It focuses exclusively on punctuation, grammar, and spelling.
 Copy edits makes your writing technically correct while changing the words as little as possible.
 I do not recommend purchasing a copy edit unless you have had at least one other round of serious edits and revisions, either with me or with another editor.

 All changes made during a copy edit will be noted using the Track Changes feature in Word.
 Some of the more frequent errors may be pointed out in comments or in an editorial letter, but if the problems are fairly straight-forward, you may not receive any additional commentary.